 - If you registered the data store in ArcGIS Pro or added a data store item in the ArcGIS Enterprise portal, you must remove the federated server from the data store item in the portal.
 Do not use any other app to unregister the data store.

-- To remove the relationship between the hosting server and one of the data stores installed and configured with ArcGIS Data Store, use the unregisterdatastore utility installed with ArcGIS Data Store.
+- To remove an ArcGIS Data Store from the hosting server, use the unregisterdatastore utility installed with ArcGIS Data Store.

-If you or a publisher in your organization accidentally unregisters one of the data stores installed with ArcGIS Data Store using ArcGIS Server Manager, you can use the registerdatastore utility to establish the association between the data store and the same ArcGIS Server site to get services to function again.
+If you or a publisher in your organization accidentally unregisters an ArcGIS Data Store using ArcGIS Server Manager, you must reconfigure the ArcGIS Data Store with the same ArcGIS Server site to get services to function again.

 Considerations when unregistering data stores